03. TCP Server and Client

 functions convert numbers

 to the required big endian format.
+This is the ugliest part of the API.

 For IPv6, use struct sockaddr_in6